NieneB/InternshipReport/index.md

 3. Sub-objective 3.
 Last, the application will be shortly evaluated according to the requirements from sub-objective 1.

 ## Report structure

+First some concepts will be explained in the background chapter.
+As well as the background of the Heritage & location project from Waag Society.

 # Background theory